onierstrasz/FAQ/macOSXFAQ.md

 Can only change the individual lock screens, not the global login one!

-1. System Preferences > Users & Groups.
+- System Preferences > Users & Groups
-2. Open lock to make changes.
+- Open lock to make changes
-3. Right click on user in left column > Advanced Options.
+- Right click on user in left column `> Advanced Options`
-4. Copy UUID value.
+- Copy UUID value
-5. Go to /Library/Caches/Desktop Pictures.
+- Go to `/Library/Caches/Desktop Pictures`
-6. If it doesn’t exist create Desktop Pictures folder.
+- If it doesn’t exist create Desktop Pictures folder
-7. Inside Desktop Pictures create folder with UUID value as name.
+- Inside Desktop Pictures create folder with UUID value as name
-8. Right-click on folder > Get Info.
+- Right-click on `folder > Get Info`
-9. Open lock to make changes.
+- Open lock to make changes.
-10. Grant permission to Read & Write to user, admin, everyone.
+- Grant permission to Read & Write to user, admin, everyone.
-11. Change desktop wallpaper.
+- Change desktop wallpaper.
-12. Restart computer.
+- Restart computer.

 ## Q How to reinstall a given MacOS?